carnivuth/2nd_brain/pages/datamining/QUESTIONS_MACHINE_LEARNING.md

 - **Reduce the number of distinct values in an attribute, in order to put in evidence possible patterns and regularities**
 - Reduce the range of values of a numeric attribute, to make all the attributes more comparable

-## Given the following definitions: TP = True Positives; TN = True Negatives; FP = False Positives; FN = False Negatives.
-Which of the formulas below computes the recall of a binary classifier?
+## Given the following definitions: tp = true positives; tn = true negatives; fp = false positives; fn = false negatives. which of the formulas below computes the recall of a binary classifier?

 - $\frac{TP}{TP + FN}$
 - $\frac{TN}{TN + FP}$